Gian Carlo Venturini: Life

 From 3 December 2008, for the XXVII Legislature, he was appointed Secretary of State for the Territory and the Environment, Agriculture and Relations with the AASP.

 Since July 2012 he has been conferred ad interim the delegation: Justice and Relations with the Giunte di Castello.
 From 5 December 2012, for the XXVIII Legislature, he was appointed Secretary of State for Internal Affairs, Public Administration, Justice and Relations with the Castle Councils.

+He once again held the position of Captain Regent of the Republic of San Marino in the semester 1 April – 1 October 2021.
+He served alongside Marco Nicolini.